ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Experimental results

-Across models, this advantage of change-focused encodings can be explained by two factors.
-First, as shown in Figure~3, only about 30–40\% of functions fit within 512 tokens, so encodings that pass the entire function (\textbf{After-only}, \textbf{After+Markers}, \textbf{Before+After}) often truncate important edits.
-Second, supplying the entire function can also introduce excessive, mostly unchanged context that distracts the model from the actual modification.
-The weakness of \textbf{Before+After} illustrates both issues: two full functions must fit under the same budget, increasing truncation risk and noise.
-Supporting the second explanation, UniXcoder performed worse at 1,024 tokens than at 512, suggesting that longer sequences add distracting context rather than improving focus.
-Finally, in our setting which primarily targets code understanding, CodeBERT again emerged as the strongest PLM, in line with recent studies showing its robustness on classification and comprehension tasks~\cite{xiao2023empirical, dahou2025semantic}.
+This consistent advantage can be explained by two primary factors: truncation risk and distracting context.
+First, as shown in Figure~\ref{fig:figure3}, only about 30–50\% of functions fit within the 512-token limit.
+Consequently, whole-function encodings (\textbf{After-only}, \textbf{After+Markers}, \textbf{Before+After}) often truncate important edits, whereas compact diff-style formats preserve the critical change signal within the token budget.
+Second, supplying the entire function introduces excessive, mostly unchanged context that distracts the model from the actual modification.
+The weakness of \textbf{Before+After} illustrates both issues: two full functions must fit under the same budget, simultaneously increasing truncation risk and noise.
+Supporting this distracting context hypothesis, both UniXcoder and Qwen2.5 generally performed better under a 512-token limit than at 1,024 tokens.
+Therefore, the observed superiority of diff-style encodings is primarily a practical one; it reflects their efficiency in preserving critical signals within finite context windows rather than an inherent semantic advantage over whole-function views.

+Interestingly, we observed an inverse correlation between model scale and performance.
+Despite having the largest parameter scale, Qwen2.5 exhibited the lowest overall performance.
+This trend extends to encoder-based models, where the model with the fewest parameters---CodeBERT---achieved the highest F1.
+Given that ReDef consists of difficult samples---modifications that professional developers initially committed and subsequently reverted---the signals for defects are likely extremely subtle.
+In such high-difficulty scenarios, larger models may struggle to discern meaningful features, while smaller models appear more adept at capturing simpler but consistent patterns.

+While the absolute performance remains modest (F1 scores below 0.4), such results are common in classification tasks involving severe class imbalance and subtle signals, as characterized by the ReDef dataset~\cite{guo2023study, ni2023function}.
+Nevertheless, as all models perform substantially above random baselines, they are evidently capturing discriminative patterns.
+This observation sets the stage for RQ3, where we investigate whether these learned patterns originate from a genuine understanding of code-change semantics or a reliance on shallow, invariant surface cues.

+Finally, in our setting which primarily targets code understanding, CodeBERT again emerged as the strongest CLM, in line with recent studies showing its robustness on classification and comprehension tasks~\cite{xiao2023empirical, dahou2025semantic}.